11 Crafts For Kids Who Love Bugs

 A Few Shortcuts

 If you celebrate Easter, you probably have some plastic eggshells rattling around the house somewhere.
 Put them to use with this lightning bug craft to create little winged creatures that actually light up.
 Along with the plastic eggshells, you’ll need pipe cleaners, tin foil, glue, googly eyes, and a tea light to give the lighting bugs their shine.
 With this craft project, you can have lighting bugs all year round, not just in the summertime.
+(And if you liked this one, we've got more plenty more Easter crafts and egg-carton crafts to go along with it).

 Cute Ant Colony